Quarterly Report of the Chief Executive Officer of ARPANSA - April to June 2021

 Transport of radioactive material

-ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
-ARPANSA did not undertake any international travel during the quarter due to the impact of global travel restrictions relating to COVID-19.
-ARPANSA maintained international relations remotely wherever possible.
+ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and to take stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
+ARPANSA did not undertake any international travel during the quarter due to the ongoing impact of COVID-19 travel restrictions.
+However, ARPANSA continues to maintain international relations through a range of virtual means, which has meant it has been able to participate in a wider range of international events than previously.
+A sample of these engagement activities is outlined below.

 Details of directions given by the Minister